WC5E/Warcraft-5e-Conversion/Manual of Monsters, Main File.md

 Some of them have been added as is, while others we've adjusted and rebalanced for Warcraft as a campaign setting.
 We did this because we wanted to have as many setting-appropriate creatures as possible, even ones already printed in the SRD, together in one place.

+> Keep this here for a bit but move it to the book intro later to clear some space.

 ___
 > ## Ashwing Moth
 >*Tiny beast, unaligned*